Aa Ammayi Gurinchi Meeku Cheppali: Plot

-Naveen is a very commercial film director in Telugu cinema who has just scored his 6th back-to-back hit and is looking to make another film.
-After coming back from his producer Parameshwar's house a garbage truck dumps a bunch of trash onto his car.
-Naveen then finds an old container that has a film reel and decides to check.
-In the reel, Naveen finds scenes of a girl enacting and is mesmerized by it.
+Naveen is a film director in Telugu cinema who has just scored his sixth back-to-back hit and is looking to make a female-centric film in a commercial format.
+After coming back from his producer Fancy Parameshwar's house, a garbage truck dumps a bunch of trash onto his car.
+Naveen then finds an old container that has a film reel and decides to check it.
+In the reel, he finds scenes of a girl enacting and is mesmerized by it.
 He decides to find out who she is and learns that she is an eye doctor named Alekhya.
-Naveen decides to talk with Alekhya to get her to be a part of his film, but she starts to grow hatred towards him, as her family has a deep hatred for cinema people.
+Naveen decides to talk with Alekhya to get her to be a part of his film, but she starts to grow hatred towards him as her family has a deep hatred for cinema people.
 One day, at an event for Alekhya's hospital, Naveen is invited as the chief guest and gives Alekhya a present.
-After the event, one of the couples present at the event tell Naveen how much his films have positively impacted their deceased son.
+After the event, one of the couples present at the event tells Naveen how much his films had positively impacted their deceased son.